Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Appendix

 \subsection{Interpretation of VICReg and BYOL}

+In this section, we further explore our observation that the NT-Xent loss becomes independent of the data distribution once the feature map $f$ is invariant.
+Consequently, the latent distribution corresponding to an invariant minimizer can be entirely unrelated to the input data.
+The following proposition demonstrates this. \begin{proposition} Suppose that $\mu \in \mathbb{P}(\mathbb{R}^d)$ is absolutely continuous and that the embedding map $f:\mathbb{R}^D \to \mathbb{R}^d$ is invariant under the distribution $\nu$ (satisfying \cref{eq:inv}).
+By applying a change of variables, we obtain the following reformulation of \cref{eq:cost-discrete}

+where $\simcost(x,y) = \simcost_{\id}(x,y) = \frac{x \cdot y}{\|x\|\|y\|}$. \end{proposition} The result in \Cref{prop:illposed} shows that minimizing the NT-Xent cost with respect to an embedding map, once the map is invariant, is equivalent to minimizing over the probability distribution in the latent space.
+This minimization is \emph{completely independent} of the input data distribution $\mu$.

-In this section, we show that two other popular methods related to deep learning models for learning dataset invariance exhibit a similar phenomenon as shown in \Cref{prop:illposed}, namely that the loss function itself is ill-posed.
+We further show that two other popular methods for learning dataset invariance with deep learning models exhibit a similar phenomenon as in \Cref{prop:illposed}, namely, that the loss function itself becomes independent of the original data structure if the embedding map becomes invariant.

 First, consider the VICReg~\cite{bardes2021vicreg} loss.
 Given a data distribution $\mu \in \mathbb{P}(\mathbb{R}^D)$ and a distribution for the perturbation functions $\nu$, VICReg minimizes

 where $\lambda_1$, $\lambda_2$, and $\lambda_3$ are hyperparameters.
 The first term ensures the invariance of $f$ with respect to perturbation functions from $\nu$, $v$ maintains the variance of each embedding dimension, and $c$ regularizes the covariance between pairs of embedded points towards zero.
 Suppose $f$ is an invariant embedding map such that $f(T(x)) = f(x)$ for all $T \sim \nu$.
 Then, the above minimization problem becomes